Suze Orman and Dave Ramsey: Let’s debate!

 The differences are clear and profound.

-I have also explained the main reasons why Dave, Suze, the other experts and MOST financial advisors have never heard of this.
-I have also said it’s not their fault they received no education or training on this, because very few companies offer it, and it’s not even covered in the training programs advisors and insurance agents have to take to get licensed.
+I have also explained the main reasons why Dave, Suze, the other experts and MOST financial representatives have never heard of this.
+I have also said it’s not their fault they received no education or training on this, because very few companies offer it, and it’s not even covered in the training programs financial representatives and insurance agents have to take to get licensed.

-It’s also not covered in the training advisors take to get their advanced designations, such as CLU, ChFC, etc.
+It’s also not covered in the training financial representatives take to get their advanced designations, such as CLU, ChFC, etc.

 I’ve seen many 35-year plus veterans of the industry say they never heard of it.
 The conclusion they draw is that that must mean it doesn’t exist.